Sarvesh2k/Rasa_Chatbot_Tamil/README.md

-# chatbot-tamil-rasa
+# Rasa Chatbot in Tamil
-This is a chatbot in Tamil language developed with Rasa
+This is a chatbot in Tamil language developed with the RasaNLU framework.
+This project was undertaken to understand the concepts of Natural Language Understanding and explore the possibilites of regional language support for customer support bots.

-### Introduction
+## Introduction

 Many users struggle to reload through their carrier’s respective online portals.
 The main reason being difficult to understand English and code words for reload etc. are not familiar.
 As a solution, I developed this chatbot to facilitate reload requirements for a user.
 The bot is developed with *Rasa*.